Search engine optimization (SEO) can seem like an impossible battle against an ever-changing, unseen foe.

 - Give URLs short, specific names.
 Both humans and Google’s crawlers will appreciate it.

 - Make your main navigation menu accessible from your entire website.
-Nobody likes finding themselves stuck in a dead-end.
+Nobody likes finding themselves stuck at a dead end.

 2. How long does your website take to load?